skip to content

 Still feeling lost?

 Don't be afraid to ask for help.
 Talk to your colleagues - you will probably find you are not alone if you are missing something.
 Work in pairs or groups to solve supervision problems.
-Talk to students in the years above you, the lecturers, your supervisors, postgraduates in College - in short, anyone who might be able to help.
-Everybody finds the Natural Sciences Tripos hard - people who say they don't are either lying or kidding themselves.
+Collaborate with peers to tackle supervision problems and seek advice from students in higher years, lecturers, supervisors, or postgraduates in College.
+Almost everyone finds the Natural Sciences Tripos challenging, so if someone claims otherwise, they may be underestimating the difficulty.